SkylineCommunications/dataminer-docs/connector-help/connector_help/TAG_Video_Systems_MBC-7000.md

 The MBC-7000 IP multiviewer enables creation of a broadcast-quality mosaic channel from a mixture of sources in a variety of layouts.

-This driver uses an HTTP connection to poll data from the MBC-7000 device.
-The driver can update the channel and system events in real time based on received traps.
+This connector uses an HTTP connection to poll data from the MBC-7000 device.
+The connector can update the channel and system events in real time based on received traps.

 ## About